Andrew-157/flask_project_1/README.md

 ```

 Go to your browser at the address: 'http://127.0.0.1:5000/', you should be able to see `Asklee`'s index page.

+### Usage specifics

+`Asklee` has 3 configurations(you can find them in in root directory in file 'config.py'): for development,
+for testing and for production.
+To run application in development mode(DEBUG=True) or testing mode(TESTING=True), you need to explicitly pass 'config_name' in `application factory`(create_app) argument with values 'development' or 'testing' for development and testing, respectively. 'production' configuration
+is set by default.

 ### Testing